 California Department of Social Services

-Participation in a California Department of Education (CDE) child care program including CalWORKs Stage II, CalWORKs Stage III, Alternative Payment and Family Child Care Home Education Network is based on available funding and your qualifications for the program.
+Participation in a California Department of Social Services (CDSS) child care program including CalWORKs Stage II, CalWORKs Stage III, Alternative Payment and Family Child Care Home Education Network is based on available funding and your qualifications for the program.
 Programs may serve families who currently receive cash aid/TANF or who have received it within the past 24 months.

 Click here for CDSS eligibility and enrollment guidelines.

 Click here for information about CDSS termination, appeals and re-enrollment guidelines.